Antori91/Home_Automation/README.md

      - Setup Crontab to run it at boot
   - Setup ESP8266
      - Using Arduino IDE:
-         - update WiFi_OTA_MQTT_SecretKeys.h according to my environment
+         - update WiFi_OTA_MQTT_SecretKeys.h according to the environment
          - update pubsub.h
          - update heaters repository from lines 130 to 166 of iot_ESP8266_AC712.ino file
          - update lighting repository and various parameters from lines 36 to 74 of iot_ESP8266_GM43.ino file
          - update temperature sensors repository and various parameters from lines 57 to 62 of iot_ESP8266_DHT22.ino file
      - Compile the sketches and flash the ESP8266
      - Install the ESP8266 and connect them to the devices (heaters, hot water tank, lighting relays)
-  - Arrived here, it's time to play with Domoticz...Enter for the main and backup Domoticz instances the heating schedules per heating zone.
+  - Arrived here, time to play with Domoticz...Enter for the main and backup Domoticz instances the heating schedules per heating zone.
 For the backup server, I've entered schedule to send every hour a command to start all heating zones.
 There is no synchronization between the heating schedules of the main and backup servers.